singh-ritul/singh-ritul/README.md

 ## Hi there 👋,

-### I'm Ritul Singh, I am an aspiring Computer Science engineer specializing in IoT, Cybersecurity, and Blockchain, passionate about building secure and innovative tech solutions.
+### I'm Ritul Singh, an aspiring Computer Science engineer specializing in IoT, Cybersecurity, and Blockchain, passionate about building secure and innovative tech solutions.
 -------

 ## 🧐 About